-Alyson Pope: First, the platform, though venue of us are old pros at Zoom by now.
-That's a bit funny.
-Since we couldn't get the video to work.
-We want to provide a few reminders.
-A live transcript is being generated if you'd like to utilize it.
-To turn on this feature, click the "CC Live Transcript" button at the bottom of your Zoom window.
-Attendees will be muted throughout the presentation.
+First, the platform.
+Though many of us are old pros at Zoom by now, we want to provide a few reminders:

+- A live transcript is being generated if you'd like to utilize it.
+To turn on this feature, click the "CC Show Captions" button at the bottom of your Zoom window. - Attendees will be muted throughout the presentation.
 However, you're welcome to use chat for general introductions and conversation.
 If a chat box isn't already displaying on your Zoom screen, you can hover your mouse toward the bottom of the screen and open it manually.
-In order to send a message to everyone, remember to change the default from "All Panelists" to "All panelists and attendees".
-We ask that you use the separate Q&A box to ask questions.
+In order to send a message to everyone, remember to change the default from "Host and Panelists" to "Everyone". - We ask that you use the separate Q&A box to ask questions.
 This can be opened the same way as the chat box, and you can submit questions at any point during the webinar.
 We'll have dedicated time to answer them at the end.
-Because we have limited time together, please feel free to follow along with questions as they come in, and "upvote" them to let us know that it would be helpful to you to have them answered live.
-And finally, the session recording and transcript will be made available on the "Apply for an Award" page of our website a week after the event.
+Because we have limited time together, please feel free to follow along with questions as they come in, and "upvote" them to let us know that it would be helpful to you to have them answered live. - And finally, the session is being recorded.
+The recording, slides, transcript, and a Q&A document will be made available on the Apply for an Award page of our website within two weeks of this webinar.